-Final written warnings will normally remain "live" for 18 months but this period may be increased to a maximum of 2 years if appropriate.
+Final written warnings will normally remain "live" for 18 months but this period may be increased to a maximum of 2 years if appropriate, for example, because of the scale or seriousness of the breach of discipline.

-d) DISMISSAL WITH NOTICE OR WITH PAY IN LIEU NOTICE may be imposed for an act or acts of further misconduct, other than gross misconduct, by an employee who is under a final written warning given under 7.1(c) above.

-- e) In cases where gross misconduct is alleged and is established on the balance of probabilities, the employee will be liable to SUMMARY DISMISSAL WITHOUT PAY IN LIEU OF NOTICE. - 8.2 Disciplinary warnings may include provision to be reviewed or automatically revoked after the specified period. - 8.3 Disciplinary suspension, transfer, demotion, stoppage of pay or bonus, or other penalty short of dismissal may be imposed in conjunction with a warning issued under (c) above, or as an alternative to dismissal.
+- d) DISMISSAL WITH NOTICE OR WITH PAY IN LIEU NOTICE may be imposed for an act or acts of further misconduct, other than gross misconduct, by an employee who is under a final written warning given under 7.1(c) above. - e) In cases where gross misconduct is alleged and is established on the balance of probabilities, the employee will be liable to SUMMARY DISMISSAL WITHOUT PAYIN LIEU OF NOTICE. - 8.2 Disciplinary suspension, transfer, demotion, stoppage of pay or bonus, or other penalty short of dismissal may be imposed in conjunction with a warning issued under (c) above, or as an alternative to dismissal.